openpolis/patrimoni-trasparenti/Godeps/_workspace/src/github.com/eraclitux/cfgp/README.rst

 It aims to be modular and easily extendible to support other formats.
 Only INI format supported for now.

-This is a work in progress, better packages are out there.

 Usage and examples
 ==================
 An example of utilization::